tomduck/pandoc-fignos/README.md

-NEW: Clickable references in docx!
+NEW: Clickable references in docx; Figure numbers by section in LaTeX/pdf and html.

 pandoc-fignos 0.20